ElanMedoff/use-stable-reference/README.md

 }
 ```

 `use-stable-reference` really shines for library authors or for those writing reusable code.
 With a library-consumer relationship, the library author can't reasonably expect that the consumer will preemptively wrap any callbacks in a `useCallback`, or any referentially unstable values in a `useMemo`.
-This leaves the author with a few possible choices of how to handle consumer-provided non-primitive arguments:
+This leaves the author with a few possible choices for how to handle consumer-provided non-primitive arguments:

-1. Leave them out of any dependency arrays, and ignore any React linter warnings/errors
+1. Leave them out of any dependency arrays, and ignore any eslint React linter warnings/errors
 2. Leave them in the dependency arrays, expecting that the effects / memoizations will run every render
 3. Wrap them in a `useStableCallback`/`useStableValue`